zgia/xhprof/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Please answer these questions before submitting your issue.
-Thanks!
+about: I want to report a Bug
 title: ''
 labels: bug
 assignees: ''

 ---

+## Bug Report

+Please answer these questions before submitting your issue.
+Thanks!

 1. What did you do?
 If possible, provide a simple script for reproducing the error.